jecaro/jeancharles.quillet/pages/projects.md

 Store](https://play.google.com/store/apps/details?id=org.jecaro.diverk).
 It
 allows you to browse a GitHub repository from your Android phone and is able to render markdown files.

+Some context about the development of this project appears in this [post][diverk-post].

 # [Mprisqueeze][mprisqueeze]